Menu

 Kim Wood

-Keeping honey bees was a dream come true for Kim, a lifetime educator.
+Bio: Keeping honey bees was a dream come true for Kim, a lifetime educator.
 Little did she know she would be immediately called out of retirement to “tell kids about bees!”
 Now several years down this road, Kim is a frequent presenter at schools, libraries, museums, garden clubs, senior living centers and local bee clubs.

 Her topics have expanded beyond honey bees and now include Native Bees of Michigan, Planting for Pollinators, Native Michigan Blooming Plants for Pollinators, Lawns to Meadows and many more.